Katsuragi Ace

 Katsuragi Ace (カツラギエース, 24 April 1980 – 3 July 2000) was a Japanese Thoroughbred racehorse best known for winning the 1984 Japan Cup, becoming the first Japanese-trained horse to win the race.
-He won twice as a two-year-old and three times in the following year, but was well beaten by his contemporary Mr. C.B. in all three legs of the Japanese Triple Crown.
-In the first half of 1984 he won the Grade II Sankei Osaka Hai the Grade III Keihan Hei and the Grade I Takarazuka Kinen.
-In the autumn of 1984 he defeated Mr C B in the Grade II Mainichi Okan and overcame a top-class international field to win the Japan Cup.
+He won twice as a two-year-old and three times in the following year, but was well beaten by his contemporary Mr. C. B. in all three legs of the Japanese Triple Crown.
+In the first half of 1984 he won the Grade II Sankei Osaka Hai the Grade III Keihan Hai and the Grade I Takarazuka Kinen.
+In the autumn of 1984 he defeated Mr. C. B. in the Grade II Mainichi Okan and overcame a top-class international field to win the Japan Cup.
 He was retired to stud in 1985 but had little success as a breeding stallion.
 He died in 2000 at the age of twenty.

 Background

 Katsuragi Ace was a dark bay or brown horse with a white star and snip bred in Japan by Sentaro Katayama.
 His sire was Boysie Boy, an Irish-bred colt who raced in Europe and produced his best performance when finishing second to Habitat in the 1969 Prix du Moulin.
 He later stood as a breeding stallion in Australia and Japan.
 Katsuragi Ace's dam Tanino Venture was a Japanese-bred daughter of the British stallion Venture, whose wins included the Middle Park Stakes, St James's Palace Stakes and Sussex Stakes.
 Tanino Venture was descended from the influential British broodmare Polly Flinders.
 During his racing career Katsuragi Ace was trained by Kazumi Domon.
 He was ridden in all of his early race by Hiroki Sakiyama.